CT-Hackerspace/cth-website/src/content/blog/ct-hackerspaces-micro-controller-group-re-launch-is-a-big-success.md

 author: Bill
 ---

-# CT Hackerspace's Micro Controller Group re-launch is a Big Success!

 ![microcontrollers-1-150x150.jpg](/uploads/2017/10/microcontrollers-1-150x150.jpg)

 Our new Microcontroller Meetings are now controlled by CT Hackerspace members, and have been a big success with a large, continued following.
 Dozens of attendees have started coming on a regular basis.
 This is a great time to be part of this re-launch!